waikato-llm/audio-dataset-converter/README.md

 Tool for executing a pipeline multiple times, each time with a different set of variables expanded.
 A variable is surrounded by curly quotes (e.g., variable 'i' gets referenced with '{i}').
-Available generators: csv-file, dirs, list, null, range, text-file
+When supplying multiple generators, then these get treated as nested executions.
+Available generators: csv-file, dirs, list, null, prompt, range, text-file

 positional arguments:
   pipeline              The pipeline template with variables to expand and